NovaVoidHowl/CVRFury/README.md

 ## About The Project

-The aim of this project is to create a tool kit that can process VRCFury supported content for use in Chillout VR.
+The aim of this project is to create a tool kit that can process VRCFury supported content for use in ChilloutVR.

-Note this progject is in a pre-alpha state and not ready for any use yet.
+Note this project is in a pre-alpha state and not ready for any use yet.

 ______________________________________________________________________